polterguy/magic/QA.md

 # Quality Assurance Document

-This document describes the process required to execute *before* every single release of Magic, after all code changes have been applied.
+This document describes the process required to execute before *every single release of Magic*, after all code changes have been applied.
 If a code change is required to fix a bug, the *entire* process should be restarted, to ensure the quality of Magic's release.